Sage/f-streams/README.md

 ## Exception handling

 Exceptions are propagated through the chains and you can trap them in the reducer which pulls the items from the chain.
-If you write your code with streamline.js, you will naturally use try/catch:
+You can naturally use try/catch:

 ``` javascript
 try {